Alejogb1/job-board/blog-data/why-isnt-a-pre-trained-bert-model-with-a-sigmoid-activation-function-training.md

 id: "why-isnt-a-pre-trained-bert-model-with-a-sigmoid-activation-function-training"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 It's a situation I've definitely seen a few times, and it usually boils down to a few core issues when a pre-trained BERT model with a sigmoid output isn’t playing ball during training.
 It’s particularly frustrating because, on the surface, it seems straightforward.
 We’ve got this powerful language model, and we want to nudge it towards a binary classification or a multilabel task using a sigmoid, yet...silence from the loss function.
 Let me walk you through the common culprits and illustrate them with practical examples, based on past encounters with this kind of problem.

 First, let’s think about what the sigmoid does.
 It’s an activation function that squeezes its input between 0 and 1.
 That's beautiful when you're dealing with probabilities, like the probability of a document being relevant or not, but it means we are dealing with values very close to 0 or 1 once training starts converging.
 When paired with a loss function like binary cross-entropy, any error pushes back on the logits going into the sigmoid function, and if those logits are too far away from 0, these gradients can become very small, practically vanishing.
 This is a classic case of vanishing gradients, even more pronounced at scale with deeper networks like BERT.